LukaszRados/lukaszrados.github.io/content/posts/en/mountains-of-poland.md

 ---
 title: 'Autumn and winter in the mountains of Poland'
-published_at: '2021-01-25'
+published_at: '2021-01-24'
 intro: 'Once our one-year-long trip aboard s/y Moonshine was over I spent few months in Poland.
 Previous time I spent so much time at home was over four years ago - before I moved to the Netherlands.
 After four year I missed not only my family and friends, but also Polish mountains.'
 category: 'photography'
 ---

 When I moved to the Netherlands I knew that this country is known of many beautiful places: old towns of Amsterdam, Leida and Haarlem, windmills located by rivers and lakes, endless beaches on the coast of the North Sea.
 I knew, however, that it lacks mountains and I knew I am going to miss them.
-I missed them so much that my friends were all tired of me talking about the Netherlands being flat.
+I kept tiring my friends with stories about the Netherlands being flat.

 Coming back to Poland I decided to spent some time in the mountains.
 I always carried my camera the backpack but sometimes there was no reason to take it out.
 The reason was the autumn and winter weather - volatile, full of rain and fog.
 But once the sun shines it's easy to fall in love with Tatras, Pieniny, Beskids and Karkonosze.
 Below I show a collection of photos taken recently.